hashgraph/guardian/docs/guardian/readme/roadmap.md

 Referral Link: [https://github.com/hashgraph/guardian/issues/2243](https://github.com/hashgraph/guardian/issues/2243)

-### GS Methodology for Collection of Sargassum and Other Macroalgae to Avoid Emissions from Decomposition and to Use for Beneficial Products
+## American Carbon Registry (ACR) ACR Methodology for Quantifying, Monitoring, Reporting, and Verifying Greenhouse Gas Emissions Reductions and Removals from Landfill Gas Destruction and Beneficial Use Projects

 1. Creating Schema design for this methodology.&#x20;
 2. Development of the schema and policy.&#x20;